 The layout of the Pilot Chronograph is something you will be well accustomed to.
 Subdials at 12, 6 and 9 shows 30 minute, hour and running seconds respectively.
 At 3 is the Archimede branding, in a nice, bold text.

 The finishing of the case features brushed and polished parts, which play off each other nicely The dial is protected by sapphire crystal with double-sided AR crystal.
-There is great attention to detail here, with stars edges and fine casework, and without a doubt, the clearest sapphire crystal we’ve ever seen.
+There is great attention to detail here, with sharp edges and fine casework, and without a doubt, the clearest sapphire crystal we’ve ever seen.
 It’s almost like there isn’t anything between you and the dial, thanks to the excellent use of anti-reflective coating.